madelinab/Price-Checker/internal_documentation/Documenting_Progress.md

+## About This Internal Documentation
+This file stores journal entries on my progress throughout the development of this project.
+Documenting the errors I get and my solutions here will enable me to quickly solve those problems later on, if I ever run into them again.

 ## Coding Sprouts.py
 2/15/2025
 - 12:00pm PST - @madelinab - followed a tutorial on how to use selenium

 2/16/2025
 - 07:00am PST - @madelinab - ran into issues getting the keys to work.
-StackOverflow recommended installing chromedriver through the terminal (link: https://stackoverflow.com/questions/66972241/install-chromedriver-on-mac-m1-at-specific-location)
+In StackOverflow, it was recommended installing chromedriver through the terminal (link: https://stackoverflow.com/questions/66972241/install-chromedriver-on-mac-m1-at-specific-location)

 ![chromedriver successfully installed](./images/chromedriver_installed.png)